chobbledotcom/freehold-cottage/_pages/about.md

 ## Our Support

-Our dedicated and professional team collectively has decades of experience in providing residential support to people with mental health problems, including those exacerbated by drug and alcohol problems.
+Our dedicated and professional team collectively has decades of experience in providing residential support to people with mental health conditions, including those exacerbated by drugs and alcohol.

 We’ve all got a close bond with the local community, and close relationships with medical professionals including dentists, doctors and opticians, so we can ensure that everyone at Freehold Cottage receives the specialised care they need.